Are you considering a job or internship in the legal field? Explore these online resources to get started.

 In 2012, Ms. Ray graduated from Washington and Lee School of Law.
 During law school, Ms. Ray was a Kirgis Fellow, an Honor Advocate, and the Publications Editor of the Journal of Civil Rights and Social Justice.
 As part of the Third Year Program, Ms. Ray served as a student law clerk to the Honorable Michael F. Urbanski, District Court Judge in the Western District of Virginia.
 During the summers, Ms. Ray combined her language skills with her interest in international law as a summer associate with McDermott, Will & Emery's Shanghai office.
 She also served as a research assistant to Professor Susan Franck, focusing on the structures and procedures of international tribunals.

-Mr. Wilmoth is a 2009 graduate and was a European History major.
-While at W&L, he was a member of the Kappa Alpha Order, served as a History Department peer tutor, and participated in what was then a nascent creative writing program.
-In the spring of 2008, he traveled to Italy with Professors Alex Brown and Rebecca Benefiel for a spring term course in Pompeii and Rome.
-Following graduation, Mr. Wilmoth stayed in Lexington and helped James Dick run the 2009 Appalachian Adventure pre-orientation program.
+Sam Wilmoth is a 2009 graduate and was a European History major.
+While at W&L, he was a member of the Kappa Alpha Order, served as a History Department peer tutor, and participated in the English department's creative writing program.One of his favorite W&L experiences was the 2008 spring term trip to Italy with Professors Alex Brown and Rebecca Benefiel for a course in Pompeii and Rome.
+Following graduation, Sam stayed in Lexington to help James Dick run the 2009 Appalachian Adventure pre-orientation program.

-In 2013, Mr. Wilmoth graduated from the University of Georgia School of Law, where he was a member of the Georgia Law Review.
+Sam is a 2013 graduate of the University of Georgia School of Law, where he was a member of the Georgia Law Review.